univas/2016-nodejs-http-server/README.md

-# HTTP Server with NodeJS
+# Pure HTTP Server with NodeJS

-This is a simple HTTP Server example with NodeJS.
+This is a simple HTTP Server example made with NodeJS.
 To start that just execute the command below:

 ```
-node index.js
+npm start
 ```

 In case you have doubt why I'm not using semicolon is because I got inspiration from this talk: [Semicolons cannot save you!](https://www.youtube.com/watch?v=Qlr-FGbhKaI).